Soke Hirokazu Kanazawa 10th Dan SKIF

 In 1957 kumite champion, In 1958 kumite and kata champion, on one occasion winning the finals whilst nursing a broken wrist from an earlier event.

 Although trained in Judo in his early years, Kanazawa Soke took up karate whilst at University under the late headmaster of JKA shotokan, sensei Matsatoshi Nakayama.
 Kanazawa Soke is also one of the few remaining karateka privileged to have studied under Sensei Gichin Funakoshi, the famous Okinawin school teacher who brought karate to mainland Japan from Okinawa and founded the Shotokan style.

 In 1977, Kanazawa Soke set up SKIF (Shotokan Karatedo International Federation).
-SKIF is now the largest Shotokan Karate Association in the World and under one chief instructor Soke Kanazawa.
+SKIF is now the largest Shotokan Karate Association in the World.
 SKIF has over 5 million members in over 130 countries worldwide.

 Soke Hirokazu Kanazawa Timeline

 - 1956 - Graduated from Takushoku University and joined Japan Karate Association

 - 1957 - Kumite Champion at the 1st JKA All Japan Championship Tournament

 - 1958 - Kumite and Kata Champion at the 2nd JKA All Japan Championship